mcneel/rhino3dm/README.md

 Functionality includes

-- Create, interrogate and store all geometry types supported in Rhino.
+- Create, interrogate, and store all geometry types supported in Rhino.
 This includes points, point clouds, NURBS curves and surfaces, polysurfaces (B-Reps), meshes, annotations, and extrusions.
 - Work with non-geometry classes supported in Rhino like layers, object attributes, tranforms and viewports
 - Read and write all of the above information to and from the *.3dm* file format
 - Use as a client to make calls into the [Rhino Compute cloud server](https://www.rhino3d.com/compute) for advanced manipulation of geometry objects